nembo005/agenda-app/README.md

 # Serverless AGENDA

 To implement this project, you need to implement a simple AGENDA application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `AGENDA:` in the code to find the placeholders that you need to implement.
+This AGENDA app will allow us to set a topic and a description of a meeting event and a due date to which the event should be held.
+We can also set if the event is complete or not using a check box..

 # Functionality of the application